mbugeia/privyplace/README.md

 #### remote server
 - Debian 10 (untested on other)
 - root ssh access
+- Firewall rules to allow ports 80 and 443 from internet
 - A domain with DNS configured to point to your server, for example
 ```
 YOURDOMAIN.TLD.
 300 IN A yourserveripv4